 While the survey found that 55% of companies are not projecting to adopt DLT within the next three years, it’s important to note that they’re still anticipating an overall transition toward more technology adoption—and it’s reasonable to expect that blockchain will have an ancillary impact on some of the technologies.
 For example, a majority of companies project the adoption of encryption (54%), digital trade (59%), cloud computing (72%) and app- and web-enabled markets (75%), and the way these technologies evolve could be significantly altered by as-yet-unknown advancements in blockchain.

 The First Industrial Revolution made a number of jobs redundant through mechanization while necessitating new roles to complement these technologies, and the proliferation of automation and artificial intelligence that will come as a result of the Fourth Industrial Revolution will be no different.
 Non-technical roles such as bookkeeping, material-recording and data-entry clerks will be rendered redundant by DLT.
 However, the Future of Jobs report predicts that companies’ shifting task allocation and juggling of roles in the workplace will yield a net positive return in employment; an estimated 75 million jobs will be displaced by all new technologies, but 133 million additional roles will become available.

-Given blockchain is still a novel, difficult-to-understand technology for many industries, it’s no surprise that the three industries anticipating the largest adoption of DLT are already thinking about how to address large skills gaps.
+Given that blockchain is still a novel, difficult-to-understand technology for many industries, it’s no surprise that the three industries anticipating the largest adoption of DLT are already thinking about how to address large skills gaps.
 In fact, at least 20% of companies in finance, healthcare and information sectors anticipate an average of 6-12 months of reskilling to get their workforce prepared to adopt new technologies.